List Script Editor

 The script language is PQL, unless using OLAP, Tabular or BW models, in which case the script language is MDX.
 To review a reference library of MDX functions, see Microsoft's MDX Function Reference.

-Use AI to Generate PQL
+Using AI to Generate Your PQL